sensu/sensu-docs/content/sensu-go/5.16/reference/rbac.md

 sensuctl user test-creds USERNAME --password 'password'
 {{< /highlight >}}

-An empty response indicates valid credentials; a request-unauthorized response indicates invalid credentials.
+An empty response indicates valid credentials.
+A request-unauthorized response indicates invalid credentials.

 To change the password for a user: